Postgraduate Course: Portfolio of Written Translation Exercises in Japanese 1 (CLLC11155)

 |Summary||The course consists of 10 hours of tutorials with a Japanese-speaking tutor and another 10 hours of workshops with Translation Studies staff.
 Students will be supervised in practical translation exercises.
 Selection of texts is decided by mutual agreement between the student and the translation tutor.
 The direction of translation for the practical translation exercises is at the discretion of the practical translation tutor.
 The most common practice is to receive training in translation into English, but in some cases both directions, i.e. from and into English, are available.

 Students are supervised in practical translation exercises of 300-350 words per week (approx. 2,500 words per semester).
-The texts/genres are chosen by tutors in consultation with students.
+Selection of the texts is decided by mutual agreement between the student and the translation tutor.
 The direction of translation for the practical translation exercises is at the discretion of the translation tutor.
 The most common practice is to receive training in both directions, but this depends on staff availability in each semester.

-For translation exercises which are not assessed, students are encouraged to consult each other to sort out any problems they might have encountered during the translation process, so that the actual seminar time with the tutors can be fruitfully spent on further discussion and fine-tuning.
+For class translation exercises which are not assessed, students are encouraged to consult each other to sort out any problems they might have encountered during the translation process, so that the actual classroom time with the tutors can be fruitfully spent on further discussion and fine-tuning.

 At the end of each course, the students will have translated: